 Changing the spike length has quite different effects according to whether or not we change the point of contact with the floor.
 Let’s experiment with different combinations of these two variables.

 2.1: Previously, we experimented with changing the spike’s point of contact with the floor, while keeping spike length constant.
 Now we will do the opposite and will change the spike length but maintain the same point of contact with the floor.
 As we lengthen the spike we have only two choices: either the cello rides higher and higher up our chest, or else we lean backwards to keep the cello-chest point of contact in the same place.
 Shortening the spike has exactly the opposite effect.
 This is comically obvious whenever we find our spike “slipping” while playing.
-Again we only have two choices: we either lean forwards further and further to try and maintain the cello-chest point of contact, or we let the cello slip lower and lower down our body until we can barely reach it.
+Again we only have two choices: we either lean forwards further and further to try to maintain the cello-chest point of contact, or we let the cello slip lower and lower down our body until we can barely reach it.

 2.2: If we change the spike length and also change its point of contact with the floor then we can change the cellos angle without moving its point of contact with our chest.
 This is why before we start to find our optimal spike settings (length and distance from body) we usually need to have a clear idea of exactly where we want this cello-chest point of contact to be.